Fungi Cell Disruption Methods

 Cap the tubes/plates with closures that do not leak.
 For screw cap microfuge tubes, be certain to use caps with "O" rings.
 For plates, tight fitting polypropylene strip caps are recommended.
 With strip caps, each well is sealed with an individual cap.
 Silicone press on mats have been found not to work well with high throughput bead beating as they tend to leak and cause cross contamination.

 Individual tubes can be processed in a Pulsing Vortex Mixer effectively.
 For full racks of tubes or plates, then a high throughput homogenizer is needed.
-Both the Geno/Grinder and HT Homogenizer are very effective at homogenizing large number of bacterial samples.
+Both the Geno/Grinder and HT Homogenizer II are very effective at homogenizing large number of microorganism samples.
 For a basic homogenization procedure, place the samples in the homogenizer and process for 6 minutes on high speed.
 Generally yeasts are more resilient than bacteria so processing may be longer.

 If a microscope is available, examine unprocessed and processed samples under 10X or 20X.
 Disrupted cells, pseudomycelia and mycelia will appear as gray "ghost" cells while intact cells are refractile (i.e., bright).
 Samples which are thoroughly homogenized will appear grainy in texture.
 If the proportion of disrupted fungal cells is low, continue the processing and check again microscopically.